'It wouldn't be right to keep them in the Under-23s' - The Man Utd players set for loan moves | Goal.com

 Ole Gunnar Solskjaer has handed eight debuts to academy graduates this term, with Teden Mengi the latest, after coming off the bench in last week's Europa League clash with LASK.

 “A lot of credit has to go to the manager for trusting in them," Wood humbly said.
-"He’s obviously sees the talent that’s here and he's willing to give them a chance.
+"He’s obviously seen the talent that’s here and he's willing to give them a chance.

 “Teden deserved his debut.
 He’s worked so hard.
 He was originally with the 18s and he stepped up with us quite early in the season.